leoli33/CSE312_666/README.md

 Welcome to CUPID, a modern dating website designed to help people find meaningful connections and build romantic relationships.
 This README file provides an overview of the project.

-Porject part 3 additional feature testing procedure:
+Project part 3 additional feature testing procedure:

 1. Start your server using docker compose up
 2. Open two browsers and navigate to http://localhost:8080/